jeff-hykin/deno-guillotine/README.md

 console.log("Hello World")
 ```

-2. Install the cli helper (guillotine) to make your script portable<br>
+2. Install this tool (guillotine) so it can modify your scripts to make them portable<br>
 ```shell
 deno install -Afg https://deno.land/x/deno_guillotine/main/deno-guillotine.js
 ```

-3. Use it to make your script portable<br>
+3. Use it:<br>
 ```shell
 deno-guillotine ./your_script.js
 # if you have a particular version of deno you want to use, include it as the second argument